moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ### Stage 2: Attach a Service Account to each `Ci::Build`

-At this stage we will replace the conventional lookup of a user with a dedicated [Service Account][19] for each project.
-This service account will be used as the User to bind to each CI Job.
+In this stage, we will replace the conventional user lookup with a dedicated [Service Account][19] for each project.
+This service account will be used as the User bound to each CI job.
 Project Owners will be able to assign a role to this Service Account.
-If the project has an Ultimate license then this service account can be assigned to a [custom role][5] otherwise they will be able to choose one of the [standard roles][18].
+If the project has an Ultimate license, the service account can be assigned a [custom role][5]; otherwise, a [standard role][18] can be selected.

 ### Stage 3: Define permissions via `.gitlab-ci.yml`

-At this stage, we will add support for defining permissions for each Job via a declarative syntax in the `.gitlab-ci.yml` file.
+In this stage, we will introduce support for defining permissions for each job using a declarative syntax in the [`.gitlab-ci.yml`][22] file.

-The syntax for defining these permissions still needs to be defined but the purpose of this stage is to allow for the specification of different permissions for different jobs within the same pipeline.
+The exact syntax for defining these permissions is yet to be determined, but the goal of this stage is to enable the specification of different permissions for different jobs within the same pipeline.

 ### Stage N: Generate an OAuth Access Token for each CI Job

-At this stage of development we will create and register a trusted OAuth App (`Doorkeeper::Application`) and use that application to generate an OAuth Access Tokens on behalf of the service account defined in stage 2.
-This option will utilize our existing OAuth implementation and will provide an extension point for any API outside of the [monolith][20] to be able to check the claims associated with a given [`CI_JOB_TOKEN`][1] by making an API call to the [token introspection endpoint][21].
+In this stage of development, we will create and register a trusted OAuth app (`Doorkeeper::Application`) and use it to generate OAuth access tokens on behalf of the service account defined in stage 2.
+This approach will leverage our existing OAuth implementation and provide an extension point for any API outside of the [monolith][20] to verify the claims associated with a [`CI_JOB_TOKEN`][1] by making an API call to the [token introspection endpoint][21].

 A proof of concept can be found in [this MR][16].